|On This Page|

 Through section and committee membership, lawyers can focus their involvement in an area of the law that interests them the most.
 Membership offers concentrated information and education as well as providing a forum for lawyers who share similar interests in a specific legal field.
-More than 32,000 of The Florida Bar’s 95,000 members belong to one or more of the Bar’s sections, while more than 21,000 belong to the Young Lawyers Division.
+Over 31,000 of The Florida Bar’s more than 100,000 members belong to one or more of the Bar’s sections, while more than 24,000 belong to the Young Lawyers Division.

 Membership and participation in any Florida Bar division, section, or committee can be a stimulating and rewarding professional experience.

 Special Committees — As a service to our membership and the public, special committees or commissions or task forces are appointed as necessary to study and make recommendations in response to issues of significance to the legal profession or system of laws in Florida.

 Bar Staff Organization and Responsibilities — The Florida Bar headquarters office has the following divisions: Legal; Programs; Communications; Administration; General Counsel; and Ethics and Advertising, Unauthorized Practice of Law, and Special Projects.
 All of the Bar’s programs fall under one of these divisions to ensure continuity and effectiveness.

 Each division director reports to the executive director, who in turn reports to the Board of Governors.